Ebbe/arask/README.md

 # Arask
 Automatic RAils taSKs.

 Beware that these tasks are only run when ActionController has successfully rendered an action.
 The interval specified is the _least_ time that will go since last run.
+If no one visits your rails server, no tasks will run.
+For many tasks this is fine.

+The interval starts when the task has started running.
+A task with the interval :hourly is run at 08:37PM, then it will run the next time ActionController has rendered an action after 09:37PM.

 ## Usage
 After installation, you can edit config/initializers/arask.rb with your tasks.